Outline 5.0 Discussion

 5.1.2 The IFJa as a Semantic-Auditory Controller

-This selectivity is consistent with the IFJa’s network membership and functional characterization.
-Per the resting-state fMRI parcellation of Ji et al. (2019, as reviewed in Bedini & Baldauf (2021)), the IFJa belongs to the language network, while the FEF is assigned to the cingulo-opercular network in that same partition — a classification our data directly support for the IFJa: its strongest auditory couplings are with the STS and Broca’s area.
-The concurrent coupling with early auditory association areas A4 and A5 suggests that IFJa may exert top-down modulation at an early stage of auditory feature extraction, biasing the processing of spectrotemporal features relevant to auditory object identity.
-The coupling with Broca’s area suggests coordination with the language working memory system, consistent with the IFJa’s proposed role in feature- and object-based attention encoding Bedini & Baldauf (2021).
-This pattern further resonates with the broader finding that top-down prefrontal control over auditory cortex is implemented via anticipatory alpha oscillations in object-based attention tasks De Vries & Baldauf (2021).
+This selectivity is consistent with the IFJa’s network and functional characterisation.
+Based on the resting-state parcellation of Ji et al. (2019, as reviewed in Bedini & Baldauf (2021)), the IFJa is assigned to the language network, placing it within the non-spatial semantic-language-domain.
+The results suggest that IFJa may perform top-down attention for auditory feature-extraction, object identity and semantic processing.
+The coupling with the Broca’s areas could also imply a role in the auditory object-related working memory system Bedini & Baldauf (2021).
+This is further consistent with the finding that top-down prefrontal control over auditory object processing is implemented via anticipatory alpha oscillations (De Vries & Baldauf (2021) - Journal of Neuroscience).

 Link zum Original